Optimind is a leading nootropic designed to promote brain function and help you optimize your mental performance.

-- Serinaid Phosphatidylserine: This is a phospholid that’s found in every brain and helps create your brain cells.
-It’s presence in OptiMind helps to prevent cognitive decline, while also helping the cells to communicate better.
+- Phosphatidylserine: This phospholipid is found in the brain and helps create your brain cells.
+Its presence in OptiMind helps to prevent cognitive decline while also assisting the cells in communicating better.

-- Vitamin D3: Our bodies can naturally produce vitamin D from exposure to the sun, but sometimes that isn’t enough, especially during winter months when the sun isn’t out as much.
+- Vitamin D: Our bodies can naturally produce vitamin D from exposure to the sun, but sometimes that isn’t enough, especially during winter when the sun isn’t out as much.
 It is a common addition to supplements like OptiMind as it naturally increases energy levels.

 - Caffeine: Caffeine is the most well-known ingredient in OptiMind.
-This helps you to feel that initial burst of energy after taking your dose.
-When the caffeine wears off, other ingredients take over for the long-term effects.
-Optimind uses green coffee bean extract as a natural source of caffeine.
-Caffeine from green coffee beans is also known to improve focus and offer a more balanced level of energy.
+This helps you feel that initial energy burst after taking your dose.
+When the caffeine wears off, other components take over for the long-term effects.
+Optimind uses green coffee bean extract and Green tea as natural sources of caffeine.
+Caffeine from green coffee beans also improves focus and offers a more balanced energy level.

 - Huperzine A: A substance extracted from Chinese club moss, it breaks down acetylcholine in your body to improve concentration.
 Additionally, it is also said to help improve sleep and mental performance.

 - L-Tyrosine: This is an ingredient commonly found in other nootropic supplements.
-It’s an amino acid that helps in the development of proteins and neurotransmitters in your body.
+It’s an amino acid that helps develop proteins and neurotransmitters in your body.
 Benefits include mental fortitude under stress, improved mood, and decreased fatigue.

-- Taurine: Works just like L-Tyrosine, but also protects your cells from oxidative stress (when your brain is too overwhelmed to be repaired properly).
+- Taurine: Works just like L-Tyrosine but also protects your cells from oxidative stress.

-- Vitamin B12: Vitamin B12 has been used by many people to increase energy, and improve overall physical and mental performance, so it’s no wonder that it is commonly included in nootropic supplements.
+- Vitamin B12: Vitamin B12 has been used by many people to increase energy and improve overall physical and mental performance, so it’s no wonder it is commonly included in nootropic supplements.

-- Sulbutiamine: This ingredient is a derivative of vitamin B-1 and helps the brain to better absorb information and work efficiently.
+- Thiamine: Thiamine is also known as vitamin B-1 and helps the brain to absorb information better and work efficiently.
 It can also decrease fatigue and improve memory.

-- Bacopa Monnieri: Last but not least, Bacopa Monnieri helps to improve memory and reduce stress (including oxidative stress).
+- Bacopa Monnieri: Lastly, Bacopa Monnieri helps to improve memory and reduce stress (including oxidative stress).
 Bacopa Monnieri is very common in nootropic blends and is a great ingredient to find in any nootropic stack.

 Does OptiMind Really Work?

-As part of our Optimind review, the main thing we wanted to figure out is whether or not the product actually worked.
+As the central part of our Optimind review, we wanted to determine whether the product actually worked.

-After reading various Optimind reviews online and doing our own research, we’ve determined that this supplement does, work.
-Many buyers have reported higher levels of energy, especially within an hour of taking it, and that they are able to focus longer on their tasks.
+After reading various Optimind reviews online and doing our research, we’ve determined that this supplement does work.
+Many buyers have reported higher energy levels, especially within an hour of taking it, and that they can focus longer on their tasks.

-Of course, it’s important to keep in mind that nootropic supplements are not capable of giving you perfect memory, unbreakable focus, and endless energy.
-They are designed to give you a small boost.
-It’s important to have realistic expectations before trying this supplement so you can know exactly what to expect.
+Of course, it’s important to remember that nootropic supplements cannot give you perfect memory, unbreakable focus, and endless energy.
+They are designed to provide you with a slight boost.
+It’s essential to have realistic expectations before trying this supplement so you can know exactly what to expect.

 Claim vs. Reality

-As we mentioned before, OptiMind’s tagline reads “unleash your mind”, and promises to provide greater focus, energy, and mental performance.
-While we’re not sure about the “unleash your mind” bit, we have determined from reading customer reviews of Optimind and studying the product’s formulation that it does do what it says regarding focus and energy.
+As we mentioned, OptiMind’s tagline reads “unleash your mind” and promises greater focus, energy, and mental performance.
+While we’re not sure about the “unleash your mind” bit, we have determined from reading customer reviews of Optimind and studying the product’s formulation that it does what it says regarding focus and energy.

 The company doesn’t make any extravagant claims that they cannot back up (as is common in the brain supplement industry).